Values in action

-Diversity is the representation of all our varied identities and differences (race, ethnicity, gender, disability, sexual orientation, gender identity, national origin, tribe, caste, socio-economic status, thinking and communication styles, etc.), collectively and as individuals.
-We seek to proactively engage, understand, and draw on a variety of perspectives.
-We believe that the solution to the problems we hope to address through our grant making can be found by affirming our similarities, as well as by finding value in our differences.
+Diversity is the representation of all our varied individual and collective identities and differences (race, ethnicity, gender, disability, sexual orientation, gender identity, national origin, tribe, caste, socio-economic status, thinking and communication styles, etc.).
+We proactively seek out and engage with a variety of perspectives because we believe we can only advance justice when we affirm our similarities and understand and find value in our differences.

 Equity seeks to ensure fair treatment, equality of opportunity, and fairness in access to information and resources for all.
-We believe this is only possible in an environment built on respect and dignity.
+We believe achieving equity is only possible in an environment built on respect and dignity.

 Inclusion builds a culture of belonging by actively inviting the contribution and participation of all people.
 We believe every person’s voice adds value, and we strive to create balance in the face of power differences.
 We believe that no one person can or should be called upon to represent an entire community.

 Our commitment to diversity, equity and inclusion starts with our people and culture.
 By creating a foundation where everyone feels welcome and committing to a work environment that models the change we hope to create in the world, we believe we can become more impactful at tackling society’s biggest challenges.